xXleowXx/gitlab-charts/doc/backup-restore/backup.md

 ### Skipping components

 Skip components by using the `--skip` argument.
-Valid components names are:
+Valid components names can be found at [Excluding specific directories from the backup](https://docs.gitlab.com/ee/administration/backup_restore/backup_gitlab.html#excluding-specific-directories-from-the-backup).

-- `db`.
-- `repositories`.
-- The name of any of the object storages.
-For example, `uploads`.

 Each component must have its own `--skip` argument.
 For example: